-- El-Hazard: After infiltrating the Buggrom citadel, and rescuing Fatora, Makoto and the others make their escape.
+- El-Hazard: The Magnificent World: After infiltrating the Buggrom citadel, and rescuing Fatora, Makoto and the others make their escape.
 During which, he asks Shayla Shayla to help Ifurita, who'd been freed from Jinnai's control and using her remaining energy to cover their escape.
 One of Shayla's blasts triggers a chain reaction of explosions throughout the hive which ultimately causes Jinnai's statue to crumble as it topples over.

 - In the "Day of Chaos" storyline in Judge Dredd, the colossal Statue of Judgement (which symbolically dwarfs the Statue of Liberty in the series) is toppled by the forces attacking Mega-City One.
 It's not just symbolic in this case—the statue was the headquarters of the Judges' surveillance and electronic tracking activities and its destruction creates many blind spots in the city.

 - The League of Extraordinary Gentlemen: The Black Dossier shows a statue of Big Brother being removed.